srid/neuron/guide/tutorial.md

 # Tutorial

-Make sure you have already installed neuron (see [[2011501]]).
+Make sure you have already installed neuron (see [[install]]).
 Then follow this tutorial to get your own Zettelkasten up and running.

 ## Test with an existing Zettelkasten